$p$-adic Banach space representations of $SL_2({\mathbb Q}_p)$: Restrictions of representations of -adic Lie groups

 \subsection{Restrictions of admissible Banach space representations}

 Let $G$ be a $p$-adic Lie group \cite[sec.
 13]{Schneider_Lie}, and let $K \sub G$ be an open compact subgroup.
 Define

 where $N$ runs through all open normal subgroups of $K$.
 These are both noetherian rings, cf. \cite[beginning sec.
 3]{ST-Banach}.
 An $E$-Banach space representation $\Pi$ of $K$ is called {\it admissible} if the continuous dual $\Pi' = \Hom^\cont_E(\Pi,E)$ is a finitely generated $E[[K]]$-module, cf. \cite[3.4]{ST-Banach}.
-In the duality theory of \cite{ST-Banach} (building on Schikhof's duality \cite{Schikhof_duality}) it is important that $\Pi'$ is equipped with the weak topology (topology of pointwise convergence), often indicated by a subscript $s$, i.e., $\Pi'_s$, though we will suppress the subscript in the following.
+In the duality theory of \cite{ST-Banach} (building on Schikhof's duality \cite{Schikhof_duality}) it is important that $\Pi'$ is equipped with the bounded-weak topology.
+This is by definition the finest locally convex topology on $\Pi'$ that coincides with the weak topology on (norm) bounded subsets of $\Pi'$.

 An $E$-Banach space representation of $G$ is called admissible if it is admissible as a representation of every compact open subgroup $K$ of $G$.
 Admissibility can be tested on a single compact open subgroup.